South Edmonton condo fire sends 3 people to hospital | CBC News

 The fire at 23rd Avenue and 119th Street started just before 1 p.m.

-Three people were taken to hospital with unknown injuries, one in critical condition, a fire rescue spokesperson said.
+Three people were taken to hospital with unknown injuries.
+One person who was trapped in the suite and had to be rescued by firefighters, is in critical condition, said Ed Pitman, District 3 Fire Chief.

-The fire started on the bottom balcony, but investigators are still looking into the cause.
+The fire started on the main-floor balcony and spread into the suite, but investigators are still looking into the cause, Pitman said.